Skip to content

 718.230.6834

-In his current book project, titled When the Shit Hits the Fan – Narratives of Human Remains, Martin explores narratives of human metabolic waste on both metaphorical and ontological levels.
+In a book project titled When the Shit Hits the Fan – Narratives of Human Remains, Martin explores narratives of human metabolic waste on both metaphorical and ontological levels.
 In a journey that takes him from early enlightenment accounts of filth through Hegelian and Marxian applications of shit to psychoanalytical accounts of abjection, colonized humans and the category of waste, and, ultimately, postcolonial resurrections and digital erections, he explores how potty training relates to capitalism in its contemporary techno-feudalist iteration.

 Martin is the series editor of Studies in Narrative (SiN) with John Benjamins Publishing.